bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 After making the appropriate kernel configuration changes using a tool such as the "make menuconfig" dialog, build the kernel modules by issuing the "make modules" command using a command line similar to the following.
-Make sure to set all the same environment variables as used in the previous make commands shown above.
+Make sure that all of the same environment variables are set as used in the previous make commands shown above.
 For example

-    KBUILD_OUTPUT=../obj ARCH=arm LOADADDR=0x02000000 CROSS_COMPILE=arm-sc-linux-gnueabi- PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH make -j6 modules
+    make -j6 modules

 Finally, use "make modules_install" to copy all the compiled modules to a holding directory on the build machine where they can be later copied